Liquor Licensing Board to meet on Tuesday

 • Maintain a smoke-free environment.

 In addition, many respiratory pathogens, including influenza and SARS-CoV-2, may have increasing activity and community transmission during winter.
 Seasonal influenza vaccination is recommended for all persons aged 6 months or above, except those with known contraindications.
-Persons at higher risk of getting influenza and its complications, including the elderly and children, should receive seasonal influenza vaccinations early.
+Persons at higher risk of influenza and its complications, including the elderly and children, should receive seasonal influenza vaccinations early.
 Please see details of the vaccination schemes on the CHP's website.

-A person who gets influenza and COVID-19 at the same time may be more seriously ill and would have a higher risk of death.
-It is important for elderly persons, especially those residing in residential care homes, to receive both a seasonal influenza vaccination and a COVID-19 vaccination.
+A person infected with influenza and COVID-19 at the same time may be more seriously ill and have a higher risk of death.
+It is important for elderly persons, especially those residing in residential care homes, to receive both seasonal influenza and COVID-19 vaccinations.
 They should also receive an additional booster against COVID-19 according to recommendations as soon as possible.
 The public should also maintain good personal and environmental hygiene against respiratory illnesses and note the following:

-• Surgical masks can prevent transmission of respiratory viruses from ill persons.
+• Surgical masks can prevent the transmission of respiratory viruses from ill persons.
 It is essential for persons who are symptomatic (even if having mild symptoms) to wear a surgical mask;

 • Wear a surgical mask when taking public transport or staying in crowded places.
 It is important to wear a mask properly, including performing hand hygiene before wearing and after removing a mask;